bananaoomarang/webtaskify/README.md

     -t, --tenantName <tenantName>    The name of your account -b, --baseUrl <baseUrl>          Base URL for all tasks files.
 By default, Referer will be used from the request if not specified
-    -f, --files <files>              Glob that references all tasks that can be used -n, --tenantToken <tenantToken>  The main token from your account -o, --output <folder>            Location to save the proxy files.
+    -f, --files <files>              Glob that references all tasks that can be used -e, --env <env>                  The path to the .env file.
+Defaults to ./.env -n, --tenantToken <tenantToken>  The main token from your account -o, --output <folder>            Location to save the proxy files.
 Defaults to current directory
 ```